Bridging Loans in Scotland

 Unregulated Bridging

 An unregulated loan is a short-term funding option not overseen by the Financial Conduct Authority (FCA).
-Typically used by property developers, investors, landlords, and businesses, these loans offer fast completion, making them ideal for auctions, refubishment and new build development projects, or quick property purchases.
+Typically used by property developers, investors, landlords, and businesses, these loans offer fast completion, making them ideal for auctions, refurbishment and new build development projects, or quick property purchases.
 With the focus on the property or land rather than the applicant, lenders have greater flexibility in terms and criteria.

 Regulated Bridging